hirrolot/poica/README.md

 ### Dynamic dispatch

-poica supports the feature of [object-oriented programming] called [dynamic dispatch], which allows executing methods from possibly different implementations on the same object (their interface) via a [virtual method table (VTable)].
+[dynamic dispatch] is a feature of [object-oriented programming], which allows executing methods from possibly different implementations on the same object (their interface) via a [virtual method table (VTable)].
 The following example illustrates the functionality:

 [[`examples/dyn_dispatch.c`](examples/dyn_dispatch.c)]
 ```c